Are You Getting Ready

 Studying builds what you know.

-Getting ready builds what you can show it.
+Getting ready builds what you can show.

 "Most people assume those are the same thing.
 They're not."